anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A Join Proxy which supports a stateless mode of operation using the mechanism described in {{stateless-jpy}} must know where to send the encoded content from the pledge.
 The Registrar announces its willingness to use the stateless mechanism by including an additional objective in it's M\_FLOOD'ed ```AN_join_registrar``` announcements, but with a different objective value.

-The following changes are necessary with respect to figure 10 of {{RFC8995}}:
+The following changes are necessary with respect to Figure 10 of {{RFC8995}}:

 * The transport-proto is IPPROTO_UDP
 * the objective is AN\_join\_registrar, identical to {{RFC8995}}.